-For years, state and federal groups have poured resources into raising awareness about why distracted driving is dangerous and enforcing state laws prohibiting specific types of distraction.
-And these efforts have paid off because most drivers in Maryland know that distraction behind the wheel could be deadly.
+For years, state and federal groups have poured resources into raising awareness discouraging distracted driving and enforcing state laws prohibiting specific types of distraction.
+These efforts have fortunately paid off because most drivers in Maryland know that distraction behind the wheel could be deadly.

 However, there are still things people may not understand about distracted driving.